-A process of socialisation takes place in every community where the members are taught and internalise a set of complex rules and religious 'understandings'.
+A process of socialisation takes place in every community where the members are taught and internalise a set of complex rules and religious 'understandings.'
 Institutionalised religions tend to promote unthinking obedience to the creed and rules they set.
-Where a person is taught that there is only one 'right' interpretation of the Scriptures, and only by accepting that can you be of that religion, to what extent is it really possible to question what is seen as unquestionable, i.e. the superiority of men in religion and God being made in man's image?61.
-As McClain comments, in relation to her understanding of Rawl's theories, how voluntary is an acceptance of a religious 'norm' if the adherents have been socialised into accepting it and there is little practical alternative?62.
+Where a person is taught that there is only one 'right' interpretation of the Scriptures, and only by accepting that can you be of that religion, to what extent is it really possible to question what is seen as unquestionable, i.e. the superiority of men in religion and God being made in man's image?
+(Shaheed, 2001).
+As McClain comments how voluntary is an acceptance of a religious 'norm' if the adherents have been socialised into accepting it and there is little practical alternative?
+(McClain, 2004, 1583).
 Surely it is only when there are competing legitimate religious interpretations that a real choice is possible?
 As the organisation Women Living Under Muslim Laws argues, it is only when women start assuming the right to define for themselves the parameters of their own identity and stop accepting unconditionally and without question what is presented as the 'correct' religion that they will be able to effectively challenge the corpus of laws and gender constructs thrust upon them.
 This does not mean that all women must feel the same way or hold the same views within a religion.
 It merely means that each man and woman should be able to choose what they believe in and not prevent others from exercising their equal religious rights, in relation to themselves.
 Not every religious woman will want to be a Minister of the faith, or influence the content of their religion, but every woman, like every man, should be given the choice to do so.
+It is this ability to choose free from barriers that is at the core of equality.